dev-labs-bg/hello-ue/README.md

 ###

 Naming conventions:
-for component names -> pascal case for instances of components and file names -> camel case
+for component and file names -> pascal case for instances of components -> camel case

 # Getting Started with Create React App